realtime-dev/test/README.md

-Home is where i belong
+my home is where i belong